 (global) authentication key, GAK.

-This scheme is supported by the key_agreement method of the “Security setup” interface class, see IEC 62056-6-2:IEC 62056-6-2:—, 5.3.7.
+This scheme is supported by the key_agreement method of the “Security setup” interface class, see IEC 62056-6-2:2021, 4.4.7.
 The method invocation parameters carry the necessary parameters as specified in 5.3.4.6.2.
 The APDUs carrying the service that invokes the method as well as the method invocation parameters shall be protected as required by the security policy and the access rights.
 See also Annex I.

 NOTE 1 The required level of protection can be specified in project specific companion specifications.